[Rev. 6/2/2018 8:56:40 PM--2017]

 2. The Commissioner shall submit with the report to the Legislature required pursuant to NRS 679B.410 a summary of the information collected pursuant to this section.

-3. The Commissioner shall adopt regulations necessary to carry out the provisions of this section.
+3. The Commissioner may adopt regulations necessary to carry out the provisions of this section.

 4. As used in this section, “policy of insurance for medical malpractice” means a policy that provides coverage for any medical professional liability of the insured under the policy.